Code-Institute-Submissions/Milestone-Project-142/README.md

 * Separating images with overlay text zoom on hover
 * Card images zoom on hover
 * Read more buttons show text when clicked and button changes to say Read Less, text colour changes when hovering over
-* Link scrolling up to map when clicked
+* Link scrolling up to map when clicked, zooms and centers on custom marker
 * When clicking on image redirects to the website of restaurant or website with information about place to visit

 ### Contact Form